sourcegraph/about/blogposts/2020/software-engineer-career-paths.md

 It was made clear that moving into management was not a promotion: it was starting a new career at the bottom of another career track.
 But just as clear was that this was a move toward having a broader impact in the organization, and in the careers of everyone on the team.
 Jan eagerly accepted this new challenge.

 As an engineering manager, Jan had the influence and authority to enhance the day-to-day experiences of engineers on and off their team.
-They also collaborated with other EMs to improve hiring practices.
+They also collaborated with other engineering managers to improve hiring practices.
 As a result, their company gained a reputation for being an excellent place to work, and they were better able to hire and retain top talent.

-## You, Gentle Reader
+## You, gentle reader

 Maria, Theo, and Jan followed different paths in their careers.
 But they all succeeded by increasing the magnitude and scope of their impact.